The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 It all boils down to two major factors:

-Our SNS (Sympathetic Nervous System): which provides the body with the strength and energy to fight or flee, otherwise known as the fight-or-flight response, which sets up a cascade of physiological and chemical changes in the body.
+Your SNS (Sympathetic Nervous System): your SNS provides your body with the strength and energy to fight or flee, otherwise known as the fight-or-flight response, which sets up a cascade of physiological and chemical changes in the body.

 And…

-Our Thoughts/Interpretations: our thoughts and interpretations about our sensations, feelings, experience, or even thoughts about our thoughts.
+Your Thoughts/Interpretations: your thoughts and interpretations about your sensations, feelings, experiences, or even beliefs about your thoughts.

-These 2 factors feed directly into each other and are responsible for the panic cycle (see below for more on the panic cycle).
+These two factors feed directly into each other and are responsible for the panic cycle (see below for more on the panic cycle).

 Either one of these factors can begin the panic process.

-We may have a seemingly innocuous thought, such as “This room is a little too crowded, what if more people come in and there isn't enough air,” that may spark the flood of stress hormones, gearing us up to panic.
+You may have a seemingly innocuous thought, such as, "This room is a little too crowded.
+What if more people come in and there isn't enough air."

 Or…

-We may already have an activated SNS due to stress or other reasons and interpret our physical sensations, such as a pounding heart, as something terrible, such as a heart attack.
+You may already have an activated SNS due to stress or other reasons and interpret your physical sensations, such as a pounding heart, as something terrible, such as a heart attack.

 With just two examples, it's easy to see how these two factors play off each other and how they are at the core of panic.

-I'm not going to go too in-depth here on the physiological changes associated with panic attacks and the fight-or-flight response, this guide is in-depth and extensive as it is.
+I'm not going to discuss the physiological changes associated with panic attacks and the fight-or-flight response in great detail here; this guide covers them extensively later on.

-Instead, I've provided a chart showing the changes that occur in the body during intense periods of anxiety and panic along with the purpose those changes serve (they do in fact serve a purpose), as well as possible symptoms and interpretations.
+Instead, I've provided a chart showing the bodily changes that occur during intense periods of anxiety and panic, the purpose of those changes (they do, in fact, serve a purpose), and possible symptoms and interpretations.

 Physiological Change